My last encounter with Kokori — Akinlaja, ex-NUPENG scribe

 By Victor AhiumaYoung

-A former member of the House of Representatives and ex-General secretary of a former General Secretary of Nigeria Union of Petroleum and Natural Gas Workers, NUPENG, Joseph Akinlaja, has grieved over the death of his former boss at NUPENG, Chief Frank Ovie Kokori.
+A former member of the House of Representatives and a former general secretary of Nigeria Union of Petroleum and Natural Gas Workers, NUPENG, Joseph Akinlaja, has grieved over the death of his former boss at NUPENG, Chief Frank Ovie Kokori.

 Chief Kokori, a former General Secretary of NUPENG died Thursday, December 7, 2023, on his 80th birthday.